 |1st semester||Master's course + HMS courses||Master's course||Master's course|

 |10 ECTS credits||10 ECTS credits||10 ECTS credits|

 The Master’s programme is organised into four semesters.
-In the first semesters you will take mandatory courses and courses based on your interest.
-From the second or third semester you start working on your Master's thesis under the guidance of a supervisor.
+In the first semesters, you will take mandatory courses and courses based on your interest.
+From the second or third semester, you start working on your Master's thesis under the guidance of a supervisor.

 The course of study above is general for the programme.
-Some programme options may have a different structure, and mandatory and recommended courses depends on the programme option.
+Some programme options may have a different structure, and mandatory and recommended courses depend on the programme option.
 Please see each programme option for more information.